ietf-ccamp-wg/draft-ietf-ccamp-if-ref-topo-yang/draft-ietf-ccamp-if-ref-topo-yang.md

    The security considerations from {{!RFC8345}} are applicable to the module in this document.

-   There are a several data nodes defined in this YANG module that are writable/creatable/deletable (i.e., config true, which is the default).
-These data nodes may be considered sensitive or vulnerable in some network environments.
-Write operations (e.g., edit-config) to these data nodes without proper protection can have a negative effect on network operations.
-These are the subtrees and data nodes and their sensitivity/vulnerability:
+   There is a data node defined in this YANG module that is writable/creatable/deletable (i.e., config true, which is the default).
+This data node may be considered sensitive or vulnerable in some network environments.
+Write operations (e.g., edit-config) to this data node without proper protection can have a negative effect on network operations.
+This is the subtrees and data node and its sensitivity/vulnerability:

    -  tp-to-interface-path: A malicious client could set an arbitrary path that could allow a client to retrieve incorrect information.